 Before commencing a Global Grant application, download and thoroughly review the Rotary Foundation Global Grants Application Checklist.

 If DDF is being requested, District 5970 requires Clubs to submit a copy of the TRF application to the District Global Grants Subcommittee Chair (District 5970 will not require a separate form).
-Applications will be accepted for review throughout the year on a first-come, first-served basis.
+Applications will be accepted for review throughout the year..

-Clubs are encouraged to consult with the District Global Grants Subcommittee prior to making application:
+Clubs should consult with the District Global Grants Subcommittee prior to making application:

-To be sure that an appropriate amount of DDF is available;
+To be sure that DDF is available;

 To identify potential problems that might cause a particular project to be rejected;